skunpoj/ai/README.md

      ```

 With these set, the backend will use Vertex AI Gemini via the Google GenAI SDK.
 LangChain is also supported via `langchain-google-vertexai` where applicable, but audio transcription currently goes through the SDK's `models.generate_content` path for reliability.

+Provider selection logic

+- If `GEMINI_API_KEY` is set: use Gemini API (consumer) for the `gemini` provider column.
+- If API key is not set but Vertex client is initialized: use Vertex AI Gemini with service account.
+- Both can run in parallel with Google STT; columns are controlled via Settings → Providers.

 ### UI behavior (Segments)